liuhongjiang/leetcode-solutions-python/README.md

 # leetcode-solutions-python

-leetcode solutions implemented in python
+Solutions implemented in python for [leetcode algorithms](https://leetcode.com/problemset/algorithms/).

+The file name organized in the following format:

+{problem number}-{problem title}-{version}.py

+The version is optional.